lyds12/SpaceInvaders/README.md

 ### Prerequisites

-You will need to install Java and an IDE, for example Eclipse.
+You will need to install JDK(Java Development Kit) and an IDE, for example Eclipse.

 ### Installing